-Paradox and contradiction confound us, unsettle us … set of teeth on edge; enrages us to destroy any image that contradicts my own banner.
+Paradox and contradiction confound us, unsettle us … set of teeth on edge.

-We want to be on the leader board, we want to stand out, to shine and to be recognised, yet at the same time, we embrace the anonymity of the crowd.
+We want to be on the leader board, we want to stand out and be recognised, yet at the same time we embrace the anonymity of the crowd.

-Our mimetic nature demands a scapegoat to hide from our own uncomfortable guilt and the humiliation of being unable to redeem ourselves, yet at the other extreme we also demand a supreme commander, an ultimate ruler, an Emperor, a Czar or even our favourite sports or film star to guide us and to lead us and most especially, to divert us from our uncertainty and fear.
+Our mimetic nature demands a scapegoat to hide from our own uncomfortable guilt, yet at the other extreme we also demand a supreme commander, an ultimate ruler, an Emperor, a Czar or even our favourite sports star or film star to guide us and to lead us and most especially, to divert us from our uncertainty and fear.

 In the midst of this great paradox lies also our greatest shame; our rejection of the vulnerability of love for the glitter of imperial power.
-This is the journey we are on, a choice made earlier has distracted us from the truth and beauty within us.
+This is the journey we are on and on and a choice made earlier has distracted us from the truth and beauty within us.
 It is a choice of darkness over light, the choice of illusion over Truth; and so we demanded… “Give us a king … a king like all the other nations have”.
-And so we also run to place our earthly crown on the head of Jesus, a beautiful blue-eyed Arian who sits meekly in our halls of power as an icon of our domination and of our culture.
-Jesus rejected such temptation in the desert.

-Scripture has warned us; Jesus warns us: “look not for Truth, Life, and Light in the imperial courts of earthly power; look not for joy and peace in these places … Look for me among the small, the discarded, the ravaged, the naked, and the poor.”
-This is where Jesus the Christ, our model, and your guide is to be found.
+Scripture has warned us; Jesus warns us: “look not for Truth, Life and Light in the imperial courts of earthly power; look not for joy and peace in these places … Look for me among the small, the discarded, the ravaged, the naked, and the poor.”
+This is where Jesus the Christ, our model and guide is to be found.

-From his throne of earthly power and domination, Pilate is unable to hear Jesus, unable to understand Jesus.
-The glamour and allure of prestige and domination and are comfortable lifestyle make us deaf to the vulnerability of the voice of love.
+From his throne of earthly power and domination Pilate is unable to hear Jesus, unable to understand Jesus.
+The glamour and allure of prestige and domination makes us deaf to the vulnerability of the voice of love.

-It is in communion that we come to see with God’s eyes, to walk with each other as brothers and sisters, to walk with and in God’s creation, seeking to hear always the Word of God, who whispers to us amongst the vulnerable, defeated and rejected: a little child born in an animal stall.
+It is in communion that we come to see with God’s eyes, to walk with each other as brothers and sisters seeking to hear always the Word of God, who comes to us amongst the vulnerable, defeated and rejected: a little child born in an animal stall.

 To hear and to encounter this Word of Love for us together as God’s family, yet also for each one of us by name, brings us that peace and that joy that the world cannot give.

-Once again during this month of November, we remember all our beloved deceased brothers and sisters, those who have shaped our journey by remembering that small voice of “The leaf”.
+During the month of November we remember all our beloved deceased brothers and sisters remembering “The leaf”.

 So I don’t worry at all.